 Financial Technology (FinTech) combines innovative new technology with available resources in order to compete in the marketplace of traditional financial institutions and in the delivery of financial services

 The FinTech application area of Blockchain can generally be described as a system that records and maintains transactions made in tokens such as cryptocurrencies (e.g., bitcoin, XRP) across several computers that are linked in a cryptographically protected peer-to-peer network.
 A wide range of financial applications become feasible with this architecture.

+The National FinTech Center was established in 2018 due to increased students’ interest in crypto-economics and blockchain.
 In February 2019, Morgan State University received a multi-year grant from Ripple, a leading Silicon Valley technology firm.
 The Ripple grant enables Morgan’s Center for the Study of Blockchain and Financial Technology (the FinTech Center) at the Graves School of Business and Management to join a global network of universities advancing the goals of Ripple’s University Blockchain Research Initiative (UBRI).

 Morgan joins a select group of institutions in a worldwide effort designed to accelerate academic research, technical development, and innovation in blockchain technology, cryptocurrency, and FinTech security.
 The UBRI program fosters increased engagement and participation in curriculum development and research in Blockchain and Financial Technology among faculty, postdoctoral, graduate, and undergraduate students.

 The Center offers its programs to a wide variety of disciplines including but not limited to, the arts, law, sociology, accounting, computing, economics, engineering, entrepreneurship, finance, marketing, supply chain, etc.